-I was six years old, when we moved to UK, in the mid eighties.
+I was six years old when we moved to the UK in the mid-eighties.
 Even then, with the language barrier and adjusting to a new culture, it was hard to focus on his disease, seek help and find support for him.

 My Father would eat voraciously.
 Now I understand that this was because of out-of-control blood sugars; they would soar, plummet – then he’d crash.
 Our attempts at supporting him were ineffective; the more we’d try, the more he’d push back.
 The thing is…we were clueless and wandering new territory.
 Sleep apnea was yet another terrifying issue.
 In the middle of the night, we would be awakened by horrific sounds; he was desperately gasping for air.

-As I got a bit older, and turned into a true book nerd, hungry to learn, I started to question a lot about, “What is it that we can do to help our situation?
+As I got a bit older and turned into a real book nerd, hungry to learn, I started to question a lot about, “What is it that we can do to help our situation?
 What is it that we can do right now?”

-My understanding of my Father’s condition started to become more clear to me, and the answers to these questions began presenting themselves as I studied Science, Human Physiology & Nutrition.
+My understanding of my Father’s condition started to become more apparent to me, and the answers to these questions began presenting themselves as I studied Science, Human Physiology & Nutrition.

 As this mindset shift began happening, I thought, “Wait a minute!
 We are not doing the right things to help him.
 There might be something more (and different) that we can do.”

-I think that’s when that seed really took root.
-That link with education….it truly is power!
+I think that’s when that seed took root.
+That link with education…it truly is power!